Female genital mutilation (FGM) frequently asked questions

 Penalties range from a minimum of six months to a maximum of life in prison.
 Several countries also include monetary fines in the penalty.

-The Programme of Action of the International Conference on Population and Development recognizes that violence against women is a widespread phenomenon.
+The Programme of Action of the International Conference on Population and Development (ICPD) recognizes that violence against women is a widespread phenomenon.
 It states, "In a number of countries, harmful practices meant to control women's sexuality have led to great suffering.
 Among them is the practice of female genital cutting, which is a violation of basic rights and a major lifelong risk to women's health” (para 7.35).

 The Programme of Action calls for "Governments and communities [to] urgently take steps to stop the practice of female genital cutting and protect women and girls from all such similar unnecessary and dangerous practices.
 Steps to eliminate the practice should include strong community outreach programmes involving village and religious leaders, education and counselling about its impact on girls' and women's health, and appropriate treatment and rehabilitation for girls and women who have suffered cutting.
-Services should include counselling for women and men to discourage the practice." (para 7.40)
+Services should include counselling for women and men to discourage the practice". (para 7.40)

-Chapter 4, para 4.4 states, "Countries should act to empower women and should take steps to eliminate inequalities between men and women as soon as possible by … eliminating all practices that discriminate against women; assisting women to establish and realize their rights, including those that relate to reproductive and sexual health.”
-Para 4.9, states, "Countries should take full measure to eliminate all forms of exploitation, abuse, harassment and violence against women, adolescents and children."
+Chapter 4, para 4.4 states, "Countries should act to empower women and should take steps to eliminate inequalities between men and women as soon as possible by … eliminating all practices that discriminate against women; assisting women to establish and realize their rights, including those that relate to reproductive and sexual health”.
+Para 4.9, states, "Countries should take full measure to eliminate all forms of exploitation, abuse, harassment and violence against women, adolescents and children".

 The International Covenants on Civil and Political Rights and on Economic, Social and Cultural Rights condemn discrimination on the grounds of sex and recognize the universal right to the highest attainable standard of physical and mental health (art.
 12).

-The Convention on the Elimination of All Forms of Discrimination against Women requires State Parties to: "take all appropriate measure to modify or abolish customs and practices which constitute discrimination against women" (art.
+The Convention on the Elimination of All Forms of Discrimination against Women requires State Parties to "take all appropriate measures to modify or abolish customs and practices which constitute discrimination against women" (art.
 2f) and "modify social and cultural patterns of conduct of men and women, with a view to achieving the elimination of prejudices and customary and all other practices which are based on the idea of the inferiority or the superiority of either of the sexes" (art 5a).

 The Convention on the Rights of the Child protects against all forms of mental and physical violence and maltreatment (art 19.1); calls for freedom from torture or cruel, inhuman or degrading treatment (art 37a); and requires States to take all effective and appropriate measures to abolish traditional practices prejudicial to the health of children (art 24.3).

-The International Conference on Population and Development Programme of Action calls for governments to “urgently take steps to stop the practice of female genital cutting and protect women and girls from all such similar unnecessary and dangerous practices.”
+The International Conference on Population and Development Programme of Action calls for governments to “urgently take steps to stop the practice of female genital cutting and protect women and girls from all such similar unnecessary and dangerous practices”.

 The Platform for Action of the Fourth World Conference on Women urges governments, international organizations and non-governmental groups to develop policies and programmes to eliminate all forms of discrimination against girls, including female genital cutting.

 The African Charter on Human and Peoples' Rights highlights human rights.
-Article 4 focuses on integrity of the person, article 5 on human dignity and protection against degradation, article 16 on the right to health, and article 18 (3) on the protection of the rights of women and children.
+Article 4 focuses on integrity of the person, article 5 on human dignity and protection against degradation, article 16 on the right to health and article 18 (3) on the protection of the rights of women and children.

-The Addis Ababa Declaration on Violence against Women serves as an important step towards the formulation of an African charter on violence against women, providing the framework for national laws against FGM.
+The Addis Ababa Declaration on Violence against Women serves as an important step towards the formulation of an African charter on violence against women, providing the framework for national laws against female genital mutilation.
 It was adopted at the Council of Ministers during its sixty-eighth Session in July 1998 by the Organization of African Unity (OAU).
 The Declaration was later endorsed by the Assembly of Heads of State and Governments.

 Key Actions for the Further Implementation of the Programme of Action of the International Conference on Population and Development calls for governments to promote the human rights of women and girls and ensure their freedom from coercion, discrimination and violence, including harmful practices.
 It also calls for governments to ensure health providers are knowledgeable and trained to serve clients who have been subjected to harmful practices.

-The Protocol to the African Charter on Human and Peoples’ rights, on the rights of women in Africa, also known as the Maputo Protocol calls for the “elimination of harmful practices.”
+The Protocol to the African Charter on Human and Peoples’ rights, on the rights of women in Africa, also known as the Maputo Protocol, calls for the “elimination of harmful practices”.

 African Union Assembly/AU/Dec.
-383(XVII) produced a decision stating that “female genital mutilation (FGM) is a gross violation of the fundamental human rights of women and girls, with serious repercussions on the lives of millions of people worldwide, especially women and girls in Africa.”
+383(XVII) produced a decision stating that “female genital mutilation (FGM) is a gross violation of the fundamental human rights of women and girls, with serious repercussions on the lives of millions of people worldwide, especially women and girls in Africa”.

 European Parliament Resolution of 14 June 2012 focused on ending female genital mutilation.

-The Human Rights Council produced a resolution calling for “Intensifying global efforts and sharing good practices to effectively eliminate female genital mutilation.”
+The Human Rights Council produced a resolution calling for “Intensifying global efforts and sharing good practices to effectively eliminate female genital mutilation”.